Amphibians and Reptiles

 - Eastern Indigo Signage (USFWS)

-American alligators (Alligator mississippiensis, FT(S/A)) are federally protected due to their resemblance to crocodiles and also a managed species through the FWC.
-Alligators can be distinguished from crocodiles by their broad snouts and lack of visible lower teeth when their jaws are closed.
+The American alligator [Alligator mississippiensis, FT(S/A)] is a federally protected species due to its resemblance to crocodiles and is regulated by the FWC for harvesting, farming and processing.
+They can be distinguished from crocodiles by their broad snouts and lack of visible lower teeth when their jaws are closed.
 Courtship begins in early April, nesting occurs in late June or early July, and hatching occurs from mid-August through early September.